tetsuo/tetsuo.github.io/articles/merely-monadic-go.md

 // 2024-09-02 11:47:50.940966 +0200 CEST m=+3.001281450
 ```

 Using combinators like `Map`, `Filter`, and `Alt`, we can manipulate event streams.
-Here’s an example that filters, maps, and merges events:
+Here's an example that filters, maps, and merges events:

 ```go
 package main